OSGeo/OSGeoLive-doc/en/overview/gdal_overview.rst

 -------------

 * Command-line utilities for data translation, image warping, subsetting, and various other common tasks
-* Highly efficiency raster data access, taking advantage of tiling and overviews
+* Highly efficient raster data access, taking advantage of tiling and overviews
 * Support for large files - larger than 4GB
 * Library access from Python, Java, C#, Ruby, VB6 and Perl
 * Coordinate system engine built on PROJ.4 and OGC Well Known Text coordinate system descriptions